Hemanth2618/Web-Technologies/README.md

 # Web-Technologies
-Create a static web page using HTML & CSS
+Description: Create a static Non-responsive webpage.
+Features include going to specific part of page or a new page.

+Technology Used: HTML, CSS Also used : debugger tool in chrome to inspect.